Get the worry-free services and expert support you need to form an S Corp in Iowa today.

-There’s no corporate tax rate for S corps.
-Income from your business is passed through to the owners of S Corps, who then pay personal income tax on the company’s profits.
+There’s no corporate tax rate for Iowa S corporations.
+Instead, shareholders pay income tax on company profits when they file their individual tax return.
+In other words, income from your business is passed through to the owners of S Corps, who then pay personal income tax on the company’s profits.
 However, tax issues can become complicated, and you should always have a tax professional review your tax filings.

 Iowa Business Resources